 This post may contain affiliate links, please see my disclosure policy to learn more.

 Pumpkin Cookies are soft, fluffy cake-style cookies.
 These cookies have been a yearly family tradition since I was a kid.
-Fall baking is the best, warm the house up, heavenly aromas, and a delicious treat.
+Fall baking is the best, warm the house up, with heavenly aromas, and a delicious treat.

 I typically make these cookies after I carve pumpkins using a homemade pumpkin puree made with the mouths and noses from the Jack-O-Lanterns.
 My pumpkins are still green right now so I used canned pumpkin this time.

 These cookies are so easy to make.
-The original recipe card simply states mix all ingredients together and bake on a greased cookie sheet.
+The original recipe card simply states to mix all ingredients together and bake on a greased cookie sheet.
 I have made a few changes over the years, I use butter instead of shortening and I cream together the butter and sugar before adding the rest of the ingredients.
 I also use a silicone baking mat instead of greasing the pan.

 These cookies do not flatten out as they cook they stay poofy, if you want a flatter cookie press the dough down before baking.
 Depending on the size, this recipe will make 3 – 4 dozen cookies.